packit/packit.dev/content/posts/2022-features.md

 If you have multiple connected projects (as we do) and work on a feature spreading more of them, the following feature might come in handy.
 You can use a commit command with a reference to the other pull request and Packit will use Copr builds from both pull requests during the tests.
 Want to know more?
 Check this blog post: https://packit.dev/posts/testing-farm-triggering/

-## Spec-file library
+## Specfile library

-This one might not be relevant to most of our users, but we would still like to announce, that we’ve created a Python library for spec-file manipulation.
+This one might not be relevant to most of our users, but we would still like to announce, that we’ve created a Python library for specfile manipulation.
 It can not only parse various weird spec files but also can edit them with as little diff as possible.
 Also, the code is really interesting so check it out.
 Now, it’s used by Packit and [Rebase Helper](https://github.com/rebase-helper/rebase-helper) and you can watch [this demo](https://www.youtube.com/watch?v=yzMfBPdFXZY&t=17s) if you want to know more.
 In case you’ve missed that, this is not the first time we’ve extracted a part of our codebase for wider usage – another nice example is a [forge-independent Python library for GitHub/GitLab/Pagure API called OGR](https://github.com/packit/ogr/).

 ## VM Image Builds